 Negotiating the Remedy: A Practitioner's Perspective

 The best remedy planning starts early in a transaction, with deep client involvement.
-Identifying the most likely competitive concerns, the transaction rationale and efficiencies may not be enough on its own because remedies may need to be broader than the actual competition concern to pass muster.
-For example, only one product within a group of three may raise competitive concerns, but the three products may share research and development resources, production facilities or a sales force.
-Thus, divesting that product alone may only enable a higher-cost competitor and therefore not sufficiently constrain the merged entity’s competitive behaviour.
-An appropriate remedy planning process must identify issues like these and propose solutions such as finding buyers that have other, similar products that might share the research and development and sales efforts, or divesting a broader group of products.
+Identifying the most likely competition concerns, the transaction rationale and efficiencies may not be enough on their own because remedies may need to be broader than the actual competition concerns to pass muster.
+For example, only one product within a group of three may raise competition concerns, but the three products may share research and development resources, production facilities or a sales force.
+Thus, divesting that product alone may only enable a higher-cost competitor and, therefore, not sufficiently constrain the merged entity’s competitive behaviour.
+An appropriate remedy planning process must identify these kinds of issues and propose solutions, such as finding buyers that have other, similar products that might share the research and development and sales efforts, or divesting a broader group of products.

 The remedy planning process

-Remedy planning involves: (1) identifying the likely competitive concerns; (2) identifying what remedies can address those issues given the antitrust authorities’ legal standards, the rationale for the transaction and its efficiencies; and (3) deciding what remedies to offer and when to do so, taking into account, if appropriate, the need to coordinate remedies across multiple jurisdictions.
+Remedy planning involves (1) identifying the likely competition concerns, (2) identifying what remedies can address those issues given the antitrust authorities’ legal standards, the rationale for the transaction and its efficiencies, and (3) deciding what remedies to offer and when to do so, taking into account, if appropriate, the need to coordinate remedies across multiple jurisdictions.
 This process should always start as early as possible.

-As discussed in detail in other chapters, the type of acceptable remedies will vary depending on the nature of the competition concerns – for example, horizontal versus vertical or conglomerate – and sometimes on the antitrust authority reviewing the transaction.
+As discussed in detail in other chapters, the types of acceptable remedies will vary depending on the nature of the competition concerns – for example, horizontal versus vertical or conglomerate – and sometimes on the antitrust authority reviewing the transaction.
 In most cases, and particularly in horizontal mergers, only a structural remedy such as a divestiture will be acceptable.
-For example, the European Commission’s notice on remedies states ‘[structural] commitments, such as the commitment to sell a business unit, are, as a rule, preferable’.
+For example, the European Commission’s notice on remedies states that ‘[structural] commitments, such as the commitment to sell a business unit, are, as a rule, preferable’.
 But not all divestitures are created alike; the authorities may also have a strong preference for the divestiture of a stand-alone business.
-For example, the US Department of Justice’s (DOJ) Guide to Merger Remedies notes that ‘the general preference is for the divestiture of an existing business’.
+For example, the US Department of Justice’s (DOJ) Merger Remedies Manual notes that ‘the Division has a preference for requiring the divestiture of an existing standalone business’.

-Practitioners should also be aware that novel theories of harm may impact the types of assets that need to be included in a divestiture package.
-If the relevant authority has identified competitive concerns relating to innovation, for example – as is not uncommon in the European Commission’s recent practice – remedies must address those innovation concerns as well.
+Practitioners should also be aware that novel theories of harm may affect the types of assets that need to be included in a divestiture package.
+If the relevant authority has identified competition concerns relating to innovation, for example – as is not uncommon in the European Commission’s recent practice – remedies must address those innovation concerns as well.

 In Dow/DuPont, the Phase II remedies consisted of divesting a significant portion of DuPont’s crop protection business and almost the entirety of DuPont’s research and development organisation to a single buyer to remove both the price effects and the innovation effects identified by the European Commission.
 Similarly, in Bayer/Monsanto, the Commission required that the divested businesses include research and development organisations as well as Bayer’s glufosinate assets, important lines of research for non-selective herbicides, and a commitment to grant a global licence to BASF for current and pipeline products.